Up the Creek (1958 film): Production

+The original script was written by two writers and was rewritten by Val Guest.

 Much of the film was shot at Thomas Ward Ship Breakers, Grays, Essex.
-The Ship, although referred to by a character in the film as a sloop, was ex Castle-class corvette, HMS Berkeley Castle.
+The ship, although referred to by a character in the film as a sloop, was ex-Castle-class corvette, HMS Berkeley Castle.

 According to an interview with Val Guest (included on the DVD issue of the film), Up the Creek was the first starring film role for Sellers, at the time known only for radio, short television sketches and film supporting roles.
 Guest was only able to obtain his services by also including established comedy film star David Tomlinson.

-A sequel Further Up the Creek was released later in the same year, with Frankie Howerd replacing Peter Sellers.
+A sequel Further Up the Creek was released later in the same year (1958), with Frankie Howerd replacing Peter Sellers.

+Reception

+Box office

+Kine Weekly listed it as being "in the money" at the British box office in 1958.
+Guest says the film was "an absolute smash".

 Critical reception

+Kine Weekly said "Breezy naval comedy. ...
+New and time-honoured gags are vigorously mixed by a popular and shrewdly chosen team and slickly served against agreeable and appropriate backgrounds. ...
+The picture puts many of its eggs in one basket – much of its action takes place on the Berkeley – but even so there is no lack of variety or pace.
+David Tomlinson contributes a characteristic performance as the nervous, befuddled, yet ingratiauing.
+Humphrey.
+Peter Sellers displays versatility as the artful bosun, Wilfred Hyde White scores as the wily old Admiral Foley, Liliane Sottane makes a promising debut as Susanne, and the supporting types, stock, but thoroughly dusted, are neatly deployed."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Broad but funny traditional farce; could have done with lighter handling."

+Leslie Halliwell said: "Cheeky remake of Oh Mr Porter.
+Jokes fair, atmosphere cheerful and easy-going."

-The New York Times called the film, "an amiable jest that is diverting and spasmodically amusing, if not precisely unuproarious."
+The New York Times called the film "an amiable jest that is diverting and spasmodically amusing, if not precisely unuproarious."

-TV Guide said, "it is a surprise that UP THE CREEK is as fresh and amusing as it is...
+TV Guide said, "it is a surprise that Up the Creek is as fresh and amusing as it is ...
 Sellers, in one of his earliest roles, steals the show."

-Box Office

-Kinematograph Weekly listed it as being "in the money" at the British box office in 1958.
+The Radio Times Guide to Films gave the film 3/5 stars, writing: "Veteran writer/director Val Guest and an experienced cast of farceurs enliven this British naval farce with its timeworn story of an incompetent officer pitted against the wily lower ranks.
+Silly, accident-prone David Tomlinson is given the command of an ancient destroyer, where Peter Sellers controls the rackets.
+The chaos when admiral Wilfrid Hyde White arrives for an inspection is extremely funny.
+The film's success inspired a sequel, Further up the Creek [1958]."